-Structure of the subject is divided into lectures, seminars and practicals.
-Lectures are optional, but we recommend attending them, as you will learn a lot of interesting things here.
-At the seminars, you learn more details, various examples mentioned in the lectures are discussed here, and the presentation of your essays are also presented here.
-All exercises (practice) are mandatory, you get credits for them, without which you will not get to the exam.
-Also important are exercises in histology, where you learn to recognize individual tissues under a microscope.
+All exercises (practice) are mandatory, without their completion you won't get the credit and you won't be admitted to the exam.
+This practice includes histology exercises where you learn to recognize individual tissues under a microscope.
 These exercises are completed in each semester with histological examination of the recognition of histological preparations.
-Other practicals are in molecular biology, where you can try PCR or electrophoresis in laboratories, biochemistry or genetics.
-Another part of this subject are Clinical Detective Stories (CDS), which are case reports where you try to solve a problem that is somehow connected to the material you are discussing.
+Other practice is molecular biology where you will try PCR or electrophoresis in laboratories and also practice in biochemistry and genetics.
+Another mandatory part of the Cell course are Clinical Detective Stories (CDS), which are case reports where you try to solve a certain problem that is concerned to the medical topic you had learned.